vonova-saas/.github/profile/README.md

 ✅ Weak practical application and feedback

 By combining AI roadmaps, custom video generation, adaptive coding challenges, and a vibrant community.

 ---

+## 🌟 Our Mission

+> **To deliver a next-generation learning platform that leverages AI, personalization, and real-world challenges to simplify and accelerate the journey of becoming a high-quality software engineer.**

+---